 This one comes dangerously close to Insta-Love, but since the love story is not the only theme here (yes, in spite of the title), I guess it’s okay, but insta-love is just very off-putting for me.
 I mean the title hints at an epic love story, not at a teenage insta-love.
 But don’t get me wrong, I did love the romance between Natalie and Beau, I just did not get their initial connection (possibly due to the above mentioned insta-love).

 The Ending!
 I really can’t say anything about the ending without spoiling something or the other, so let me just say that this is one of those endings that makes you go – Aww..how wonderful! (in a non sarcastic way).
 And then you think about it.
 I mean, really think about it, and you are like – Wait, what happened here?
 How did they go from Point A to Point B?
 And how does that even solve anything?!

-Overall: It is a well written, introspective story of amazing depth, but I did not like the ending (I know that many might be okay with it); I just did not get how the current ending solves anything.
+It is a well written, introspective story of amazing depth, but I personally did not like the ending (though I think that many might be okay with it); I just did not get how the current ending solves anything.
 If any of you got it, please enlighten me in the comments.
 Nonetheless, this was a good debut effort, and I will certainly be checking out the author’s future books.